Legal Documents & Reports

 Annual General Membership Meeting (AGMM)

 Per the NPCA Bylaws, the general membership of NPCA holds an annual meeting.
-The 2017 Annual General Membership Meeting was held in conjunction with Peace Corps Connect in Denver, CO on Saturday, August 5, 2017.
+The 2018 Annual General Membership Meeting will be held in conjunction with Peace Corps Connect in Shawnee, PA on Friday, August 24, 2018 at 9:00 am.
 Download the agenda.